FollowMyVote/StakeWeightedVoting/README.md

 Binaries will be placed in a build folder created by qbs, probably named `qt5-debug/install-root` or similar, in the top level directory.

 ### Troubleshooting:
-If you get any errors like "import qbs.Environment not found", make sure you're using Qt Creator 4 and not the Qt Creator 3 that comes with V-Play.
+If you get any errors like "import qbs.Environment not found", make sure you're using Qt Creator 4

 On Mac, it may be necessary to update the PATH variable if CapnProto's binaries are not in PATH.
 In Qt Creator, you can update this from the Projects view, available in the left nagivation panel.
 If you've installed CapnProto through Homebrew, you will need to add /usr/local/bin to PATH.